ambarmodi/HTTPServer/README.md

 1. It looks for a directory called www, located in the same parent directory as your HTTP server executable.
 The www directory should contain resources you want your HTTP server to serve.
 If this directory does not exist, the HTTP server outputs an error message and quit.
-2. The date and time the response is originated in the format defined by RFC 7231 Date/Time Formats 2.
+2. The date and time in the HTTP ResponseHeader is originated in the format defined by RFC 7231 Date/Time Formats 2.
 3. Upon successfully serving a request, your HTTP server must write to standard output (stdout) the following
 items: